The only thing wrong with fish is, so far as I’m concerned, its expense.

 The plate looked quite swish and oh là là, if you know what I mean, but was actually imbued with good husbandry and was easy to prepare, cook in advance and assemble.

 I almost had to suppress a giggle at one point because, except for some mayonnaise and that almost-gossamer slice of lard enveloping the mussel, it really did seem as if I were serving everyone diet food!
 It really was “health” food!
-Even black rice (which is called Venus’s rice in Italian: riso venere) is said to rival blueberries for its antioxidants and health-promoting anthocyanins.
-Freshly squeezed lemon juice, cold-pressed extra virgin olive oil ….
+Even emperor rice is said to rival blueberries for its antioxidants and health-promoting anthocyanins.
+Freshly squeezed lemon juice, extra virgin olive oil ….
 A very-this-time-of-year treat, also, were the bunches of grapes served with parmesan cheese and balsamic vinegar — again, healthy as anything and with the added bonus of requiring no cooking whatsoever!

 Lest you should think we are an overly virtuous and self-complacent family when it comes to eating, let me reassure you that there were other dishes much more in keeping with “naughty but nice” including scrumptuous supplì (fried rice croquettes) brought over by my in-laws and home-made patés and cheese-bread brought over by my sister-in-law, lots of chocolate and panettone – not to mention a good flow of bubbly and wine!